Save time and money

 How does it work?

 The acceleration of the BS and MS degrees will begin when admitted 4+1 students prepare to take the 400-level SER electives (3 courses) and the upper division engineering technical elective (1 course).
 SER501 and SER502 will be used for two of the four classes (double count for the master’s degree), and students will select two 400-level courses that will also double count for both degrees.
 For students with room in their schedule during the senior year, a third graduate course may be reserved instead of a 400-level elective.
+Learn more about program eligibility and admissions deadline and processes for this program.

 How to enroll in graduate courses once accepted